ManagedBass/ManagedBass.DocFX/articles/Contributing/Wrapping-Bass.md

 > This documentation is an Early preview.

 Let's get into some details of ManagedBass' approach in wrapping up Un4seen Bass and its AddOns.
-A wrapper (like ManagedBass) is needed for using BASS and AddOns with .Net because of them being written in unmanaged code (C/C++/Delphi).
+A wrapper (like ManagedBass) is needed for using BASS and AddOns with .Net because they are written in unmanaged code (C/C++/Delphi).

 ---
 ## Garbage Collector (GC)